-- HCWs must have a high level of clinical suspicion. - Activation of respiratory triage (see Appendix 4). - Post signage reminding symptomatic patients to alert HCWs. - Promotion of respiratory hygiene is an important preventative measure. - Suspected COVID-19 patients should be placed in an area separate from other patients, and additional Infection Prevention and Control IPC (droplet and contact) precautions promptly implemented
+- Encourage HCWs to have a high level of clinical suspicion. - Activation of respiratory triage (see Appendix 5). - Post signage reminding symptomatic patients to alert HCWs. - Promotion of respiratory hygiene is an important preventative measure. - Suspected COVID-19 patients should be placed in an area separate from other patients, and additional Infection Prevention and Control IPC (droplet and contact) precautions promptly implemented